vippsas/vipps-checkout/vipps-checkout-api.md

 [explained in detail](#step-2-displaying-the-session)
 later in this guide).

-It is _**strongly**_ recommended to use the frontend SDK.
+It is _**strongly**_ recommended using the frontend SDK.
-If you do not use the SDK your implementation will require far more coding, and you will not get improvements and bugfixes we do in the SDK.
+If you do not use the SDK your implementation will require far more coding, and you will not get improvements and bug fixes we do in the SDK.

 ### Shipping